Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Introduction

+Several related papers use statistical identification to estimate the dynamic effects of fiscal shocks.
+For example, \citet{lewis2021identifying} exploits time-varying shock variances, finding government spending and tax multipliers of similar size, both below one. \citet{guay2021identification} relies on higher-order moments and shows that estimated multipliers depend heavily on additional assumptions. \citet{karamysheva2022we} use non-Gaussian errors and also find similar-sized multipliers.

-The remainder of the paper is organized as follows: Section \ref{sec: SVARs} explains identification through proxy variables and non-Gaussianity.
-Specifically, we describe our novel proxy weighting approach and the combination of proxy variables with non-Gaussianity.
-Section \ref{sec: Finite Sample Performance} studies the performance of the proposed estimator using Monte Carlo simulations.
-In Section \ref{sec: Application}, we use the proposed model to analyze the effects of fiscal policy shocks.
+The remainder of the paper is organized as follows: Section \ref{sec: SVARs} describes our novel proxy weighting approach and the combination of proxy variables with non-Gaussianity.
+Section \ref{sec: Finite Sample Performance} provides a summary of the results of a range of Monte Carlo simulations.
+Section \ref{sec: Application} uses the proposed model to analyze the effects of fiscal policy shocks.
 Section \ref{sec: Conclusion} concludes.